jeremytammik/tbc/a/2057_filter_type.md

   }
 }</code></pre>

-Many thanks to [Archana Sapkal](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/11948904) for raising the issue and dsharing their solution.
+Many thanks to [Archana Sapkal](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/11948904) for raising the issue and sharing their solution.